Corey Simon

 Corey Jermaine Simon Sr. (born March 2, 1977) is an American politician and former professional football player.
 A member of the Republican Party, he has served as the Florida State Senator from the 3rd district since 2022.
-He previously played as a defensive tackle for eight seasons in the National Football League (NFL).
+He played as a defensive tackle for eight seasons in the National Football League (NFL).

-He played college football for Florida State, earned consensus All-American honors, and was a member of a BCS National Championship team.
-The Philadelphia Eagles chose him with the sixth overall pick in the 2000 NFL Draft, and he played professionally for the Eagles, Indianapolis Colts and Tennessee Titans.
+He played college football for the Florida State Seminoles, earned consensus All-American honors, and was a member of a BCS National Championship team.
+He was selected by the Philadelphia Eagles with the sixth overall pick in the 2000 NFL draft, and he played professionally for the Eagles, Indianapolis Colts and Tennessee Titans.
 He was selected to the 2004 Pro Bowl.

-Early years
+Early life

 Simon was born in Pompano Beach, Florida.
 He attended Blanche Ely High School, where he played for the Ely Mighty Tigers high school football team.
 As a senior, he was the Miami Heralds defensive player of the year, named to the All-USA squad by USA Today, and a Super Prep Dream Team selection.

 College career

-Simon accepted an athletic scholarship to attend Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team from 1996 to 1999.
+Simon accepted an athletic scholarship to attend Florida State University, where he played for coach Bobby Bowden's Seminoles teams from 1996 to 1999.
 He was considered to be the most dominating defensive lineman in college football.
 Following his senior season, Simon was a first-team All-Atlantic Coast Conference (ACC) selection, and was recognized as a consensus first-team All-American.
 He was also a finalist for the Lombardi Award and Outland Trophy.
 He ended his career at FSU by helping his team win a BCS National Championship.
 His 44 tackles behind the line of scrimmage tied the Seminoles' career record set by Ron Simmons.

 Professional career

 Philadelphia Eagles

-The Philadelphia Eagles selected him in the first round (sixth pick overall) of the 2000 NFL Draft, and he played for the Eagles from 2000 until 2004.
+The Philadelphia Eagles selected him in the first round (sixth pick overall) of the 2000 NFL draft, and he played for the Eagles from 2000 until 2004.
 He started in four NFC Championship games during his six seasons with the Eagles.
 Philadelphia reached the Super Bowl once during these years, losing Super Bowl XXXIX to the New England Patriots, 24–21.
 After the 2004 season, the Eagles placed the franchise tag on Simon, which he refused to sign.
 After contract negotiations failed to produce a long-term deal, the Eagles lifted the franchise tag, making Simon an unrestricted free agent.